hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 ## Conclusion

-With a Satellite Messenger you can also inform your family and friends about your current location and that everything is fine with you so they don’t have to worry.
+With a Satellite Messenger, you can also inform your family and friends about your current location and that everything is fine with you so they don’t have to worry.

-Here an example: I have been once to the [Sarek National park in Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) where I didn’t have phone reception and on this trip I decided that we will definitely take a satellite messenger with me if I would ever go there again in the future.
+Here an example: I have been once to the [Sarek National park in Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) where I didn’t have phone reception and on this trip, I decided that we will definitely take a satellite messenger with me if I would ever go there again in the future.

-It can take up to 2-3 days to get out of the National Park and in case of an emergency it might be quite hard to find help as you may only see 2 other hikers a day if at all.
+It can take up to 2-3 days to get out of the National Park and in case of an emergency, it might be quite hard to find help as you may only see 2 other hikers a day if at all.

 Fortunately, I was not in need to make an emergency call yet.
 While it’s possible to send text messages with the devices from DeLorme and SPOT you may use ACR only to send a rescue signal (also called Personal Locator Beacon).